ubernostrum/django-registration/docs/forms.rst

 Several form classes are provided with ``django-registration``, covering common cases for gathering account information and implementing common constraints for user registration.
-These forms were designed with ``django-registration``'s :ref:`default registration workflow <default-workflow>` in mind, but may also be useful in other situations.
+These forms were designed with ``django-registration``'s built-in registration workflows in mind, but may also be useful in other situations.

 .. class:: RegistrationForm